pchiwan/markdown-truncate/README.md

 A zero-dependency, vanilla JavaScript utility to truncate markdown text.

-It's like `substring` but with superpowers, since it respects your input text'ss markdown emphasis markers.
+It's like `substring` but with superpowers, since it respects your input text's markdown emphasis markers.

 Check the [demo](#demo)